 Experts are always reminding us of the importance of keeping our minds in shape.
-To achieve this, you can try puzzles or other types of games.
-You may have even experimented with brain training apps to see if it helps.
+To achieve this, you can try puzzles or other types of logic games.
+You may even want to experiment with brain training apps to see if it helps.

-Here you can find a selection of the best brain-training apps meant to help you improve your mental abilities.
+Here is a selection of the best brain-training apps meant to improve your mental agility.

 Can Brain-Training Apps Really Help Boost Your Mental Capacity?

-For vision training, there are suggestions that even elite athletes can benefit.
-Nevertheless, whether one has a memory impairment or not, it’s quite likely that, akin to diet or exercise, brain-training will impact individuals in different ways.
+When it comes to vision training, it’s been suggested that even elite athletes can benefit.
+Nevertheless, whether one has memory troubles or not, it’s quite likely that, akin to diet or exercise, brain-training will impact individuals in different ways.